Planche Lean Tutorial – The Best Planche Progression Exercise

 1. Staggered implementation of the Planche Lean Hold in your weekly regimen, say twice a week with 2 to 3 days of other exercises and 1 of those days being a rest day.

 2. Assume the Lean for 10 seconds or more and repeat it three times during a workout.
-If you cannot maintain the Planche Lean Hold for 10 seconds, revert to the Pseudo Planche Lean as needed.
+If you cannot maintain the Hold for 10 seconds, revert to the Pseudo Planche Lean as needed.

 Planche Lean Push-Up